BigBlueButton: Guide for teachers

 - The recording is available to students later in your TUbe series and can be managed via TUbeDrop.

-You can create notes (e.g. collaborative protocols) by clicking on Shared notes above the participants list.
-A box for taking notes appears to the right instead of the chat.
+When you click Shared notes above the participants list, a box for taking notes appears to the right instead of the chat.
 In the bar at the top you have several options to format the text or to edit it.

-To write a chat message, click on the person with whom you want to exchange written messages.
-For each new message, you will receive a notification in the form of a white number on a red background.
+To write a private chat message, click on the person with whom you want chat.

 In the public chat, your welcome message will be displayed if you have set one in the BBB activity settings.

-The chat history is not automatically saved when you exit, but can be exported as .txt, copied, or deleted via the menu.
-This offers the opportunity to make the chat history available to students after the session ends.
+The chat history is not automatically saved when you exit, but can be exported via the menu.

 The following services are supported: